Skip to main content

 carefully

-When creating a network, do not use addresses from the 10.128.0.0/16 subnet on servers.
-This subnet hosts load balancers, and its use can cause load balancers to malfunction.
+When creating a network, do not use addresses from the 10.128.0.0/16 subnet on your servers.
+This subnet hosts load balancers, and using it may cause load balancer malfunctions.

 Use for a dedicated or hosted server.

-You can connect a new network to the router or an existing network if it is not already connected to any of the account's global routers.
+You can connect a new or existing network to the router if it is not already connected to any of the account's global routers.

-2. Open the router page → Networks tab.
+2. Go to the router page → Networks tab.

-4. Enter a network name, this will only be used in the control panel.
+4. Enter a network name.
+It will only be used in the control panel.

-7. Select VLAN.
-If you want to create a network up to the internal segment (Q-in-Q), specify its tag, a number from 2 to 4094.
-If there is already a network up to the VLAN, be sure to specify the Q-in-Q segment of this VLAN.
+8. If you want to create a network up to an internal segment (Q-in-Q), specify its tag—a number from 2 to 4094.
+If a network already exists for the VLAN, you must specify the Q-in-Q segment of this VLAN.

-8. Enter the subnet name — this will only be used in the control panel.
+9. Enter a subnet name.
+It will only be used in the control panel.

-9. Enter the CIDR — IP address and private subnet mask.
-You can enter a new subnet or an existing private subnet of the server if it is not already added to any of the global routers in the account.
-The subnet must meet the conditions:
+10. Enter the CIDR—the IP address and mask of the private subnet.
+You can enter a new subnet or an existing private server subnet if it has not yet been added to any of the global routers in the account.
+The subnet must meet the following conditions:

 • have a size of at least /29, as three addresses will be occupied by Selectel network equipment;

-• Do not overlap with other subnets added to this router: The IP addresses of each subnet on the router must not overlap with the IP addresses of other subnets on the router;
+• do not overlap with other subnets added to this router—IP addresses must not repeat across subnets on the same router;

-11. Enter the gateway IP or leave the first address from the subnet assigned by default.
-Do not assign this address to your devices to avoid disrupting the network.
+11. Enter the gateway IP or leave the first address from the subnet that is assigned by default.
+Do not assign this address to your devices to avoid network disruption.

-12. Enter service IPs or leave the last addresses from the subnet assigned by default.
-Do not assign these addresses to your devices to avoid disrupting the network.
+12. Enter the service IPs or leave the last addresses from the subnet that are assigned by default.
+Do not assign these addresses to your devices to avoid network disruption.

-14. Optional: Check the network topology on the global router.
-In the control panel, from the top menu, click ProductsGlobal Router → Router Page → Network Map.
+14. Optional: check the network topology on the global router.
+In the Control panel, in the top menu, click ProductsGlobal Router → router page → Network map.

 1. Connect to the server via SSH or via KVM console.

-2. Open the netplan utility configuration file with the vi text editor:
+2. Open the netplan utility configuration file with the vi:

 vi /etc/netplan/01-netcfg.yaml

-3. Add or change values for the network interface settings of the private network:
+3. Add or change the values of the private network interface settings:

 <eth_name>: